ir-engine/ir-engine/tutorial/01-installation.md

 This will open the mariaDB and SQL scripts on the docker and will start the servers

-3. To make sure your environment is set and running properly just go to https://localhost:3000/location/test and you should see the editor
+3. To make sure your environment is set and running properly just go to https://localhost:3000/location/default and you should be able to walk around an empty 3D scene

 ```
 Note : Make sure you are on Node >= 16 and have docker running.